DevMountain/javascript-2-afternoon-2/README.md

 Better understand arrays in Javascript by completing a series of activities

 ## Directions
 Fork this repo, clone your fork, then open arraysPractice.js and complete all the activities.
+- Complete the first **5** problems.
+If you finish early or want extra practice, complete the rest of the problems.
-* COMMIT AND PUSH YOUR CODE OFTEN!
+- *COMMIT AND PUSH YOUR CODE OFTEN!*

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.